Author Archives: Roofing SEO Webmasters

 Next Steps for Ranking Your Company for Shingle Brands

-This post outlines the techniques necessary to rank for roofing shingle brands like GAF and CertainTeed in detail, with specific examples of local companies ranking for similar terms.
+This post outlines the techniques necessary to rank for roofing shingle brands, such as GAF and CertainTeed, in detail, with specific examples of local companies that have successfully ranked for similar terms.

 Every roofing contractor has the opportunity to rank for these brands if they are willing to put effort into their website and web content.